-The Third Level Graduate Scheme (pdf) allows non-EEA students who have graduated on or after 1 January 2007 with a level 7 degree to remain in Ireland for 6 months.
-Those with a degree at levels 8-10 can remain for 12 months.
-This allows them to find employment and apply for a work permit or Green Card permit.
+The Third Level Graduate Scheme allows non-EEA students who have graduated with a degree at level 8 to remain for 12 months.
+This allows them to find employment and apply for a General or Critical Skills Employment Permit.

-Working holiday authorisations may be issued to nationals of Canada, Australia, New Zealand, Japan, Argentina, Hong Kong, USA, Taiwan and South Korea as part of a reciprocal agreement between these countries and Ireland.
-Since 6 June 2006 if you are on a working holiday authorisation you can no longer transfer over to a work permit.
+Working holiday authorisations may be issued to nationals of Canada, Australia, New Zealand, Japan, Argentina, Chile, Hong Kong, USA, Taiwan and South Korea as part of a reciprocal agreement between these countries and Ireland.

 There are general rules which apply to all employment permits.
-Either the prospective employee or prospective employer may apply for the permit – see 'How to apply'.
+There are 9 types of employment permit.
+They include the Critical Skills Employment Permit for highly skilled workers and the General Employment Permit.
+Either the prospective employee or prospective employer may apply for the permit – see 'How to apply' below.

 Refusal of employment permit: If you are refused an employment permit, you may ask for an internal review.
 You should ask for a review within 21 days of being notified of a refusal.

 Employers who want to employ people who need employment permits have to meet certain requirements.
-They must be legally trading in Ireland – this means they must be registered with the Revenue Commissioners and with the Companies Registration Office (CRO) if the employer is a company.
-You can check the registration at the CRO at: www.cro.ie
+They must be legally trading in Ireland – this means they must be registered with Revenue and with the Companies Registration Office (CRO) if the employer is a company.
+You can check the registration at the CRO at cro.ie

 The employer must employ you directly – this means that applications from recruitment agencies, agents, intermediaries or companies who intend to outsource or subcontract you to work in another company are not accepted.

-Employees who have employment permits are obliged to abide by the immigration rules.
+Employees who have employment permits must abide by the immigration rules.
 This means that you may need a visa in order to come here and you must register with the immigration authorities.

 Your right to have your family come and live with you in Ireland depends on the type of permit you have.
 You can find out about the residence rights of family members.